-Lecturer in European History
+Senior Lecturer in European History

-Beaumont T. 2014.
-International communism in interwar France, 1919-36 France in an Era of Global War, 1914-1945: Occupation, Politics, Empire and Entanglements :92-110 9781137443502 >DOI
+Beaumont TW.
+2014.
+International Communism in interwar France, 1919-36 Carrol A, Broch L. France in an Era of Global War, 1914-1945 Occupation, Politics, Empire and Entanglements :9-110 Palgrave Macmillan 9781137443489 DOI Publisher Url

 Beaumont TW.
 2013.
 Communists and French Railway Workers, 1920-34: The Parisian Leadership of the Cheminots Unitaires Twentieth Century Communism: A Journal of International History, :65-84